traagel/voxel-game/README.md

 ```

 ### Controls
+- Switch between world map and local map with <Tab>
-- Zoom and pan with your mouse or keyboard (see in-game instructions if available)
+- Zoom and pan with your mouse or keyboard
+- Dig and build using mouse buttons in local map mode

 ## Assets
 - Biome sprites are mapped in `assets/biome_sprite_map.json` and loaded from the `assets/` directory.